 As I’m heading to my 5th city in 4 weeks, I thought I’d catch up on some odds and ends that got pushed to the side by other posts.

-And don’t even get me started on how fun this Toy Story ride there was.
+And don’t even get me started on how fun the Toy Story ride is.
 You shoot virtual things at various screens throughout the ride.
 I usually hate virtual stuff, but I love anything in which trying to win is involved.
 Marty pretty much kicked everyone’s butt at this game.
 I could’ve easily, literally done nothing but that ride all day until I played it like a boss.

 Do you know how Wendy and Marty like to start the morning?
 They like to drink smoothies and watch Jeopardy!!
 I am obsessed with game shows.
 (I totally avidly read Ken Jennings’ blog…and subscribe to his weekly trivia email.
 I may or may not be sort of a nerd.)

-(Fact time: I’ve been on a game show – 1 vs 100.
+Fact time: I’ve been on a game show – 1 vs 100.
 If you’re bored one day, feel free to play “Where’s Aurora?”, seeing if you can spot me in the crowd.
-(Heads up: The group I was part of was the Mensa members, so the show had me wear glasses.
+Heads up: The group I was part of was the Mensa members, so the show had me wear glasses.
 (Funny, right?)
-If I remember correctly, episode 3 is my favorite.))
+You can watch a few episodes here.
+(Episode 3 is my favorite.)

 We left a puzzle for whoever stays there next, and now it has our secret messages for them on the back.
 They’ll have to put the puzzle together to read them.
 (Spoiler alert: The messages aren’t that secret.
-They basically say that Wendy did most of the work and I admit to glomming on… or is that what you say?
-I guess you’ll have to put it together to find out next rental house guests!)
+They basically say that Wendy did most of the work and I admit to glomming on… Or is that what they say?
+I guess you’ll have to put it together to find out, next rental house guests!)

 I also skipped over going to the oh-so-sad Greyhound bus station.
 Marty and Wendy were the greatest troopers to put up with me on March 1.
-I refused to go to bed after leap day, because I wanted to be really, really tired going into my bus ride (and I didn’t want to miss a moment of fun!).
+I refused to go to bed after leap day, because I wanted to be really, really tired going into my bus ride (and I didn’t want to miss a moment of fun in Orlando!).

 Like the sweethearts they are, they went along with that plan.
 (I’m so glad, because I slept almost the entire 16 hours to New Orleans, which is totally the way to do that trip.)

-During the time between leap day and the bus station, I guess I’d go through phases - I’d get my second wind and seem really away and normal, then I’d get super tired and quiet.
-Wendy said something about seeming like jello.
-If you poked me, I’d move a little, then go back to just sitting there still.
-(They weren’t sitting around poking me.)
+During the time between leap day and the bus station, I’d go through phases - I’d get my second wind and seem really awake and normal, then I’d get super tired and quiet.
+Wendy said I seemed like jello – if you poked me, I’d move a little, then go back to just sitting there still.

-Then I guess there was a phase where I thought I was awake and really wanted to be part of the conversation, but I’d kind of make some nonsensical, backwards sentences.
+Then there was a phase where I thought I was awake and really wanted to be part of the conversation, but I’d kind of make some nonsensical, backwards sentences.